 Ozonation (the addition of gas ozone into water) is a technique for treating water.
 Besides, ozonation is an advanced oxidation process that can destroy all microorganisms and many organic compounds.
 Further, ozonization treatment has a wide range of applications, as it is efficient for disinfection and for the degradation of organic and inorganic pollutants.
 Finally, the reactions/oxidations of ozone are easy, and it is readily converted back into oxygen.

 The industry uses bio and mechanical filtration for the bulk reduction of BOD/COD.
-This filtration is effective for reducing BOD/COD from 115,000 mg/L to about 50-100 mg/l.
-But reducing BOD/COD to a lower level using bio and mechanic filtration becoming very expensive.
-That is where hundreds of Water Treatment Plants (WTP) use ozone.
-Ozone can be used as the final step in the wastewater treatment process because is very effective as a water polisher.
-For instance, ozone economically reduces BOD/COD to safe levels before discharge into the receiving body of water.
-With ozone systems, you will not only reduce the processing costs but also eliminate the penalties associated with the disposal of contaminated water.
-Further benefits include the use of a clean, environmentally friendly technology, increasing oxygen demand, and an improvement in aesthetic characteristics due to a reduction in turbidity.
+By the filtration method, BOD/COD is reduced from 115,000 mg/L to 50-100 mg/L. Bio and mechanical filtration are becoming very expensive when it comes to reducing BOD/COD to a lower level.
+That is where hundreds of Water Treatment Plants (WTP) use ozonation.
+Ozone can be used as the final step in the wastewater treatment process because it is very effective as a water polisher.
+For instance, ozonation economically reduces BOD/COD to safe levels before discharge into the receiving body of water.
+Aside from reducing the processing costs, ozone systems will also help eliminate the penalties associated with contaminated water disposal.
+Further benefits include the implementation of a clean, environmentally friendly technology, increasing oxygen demand, and an improvement in aesthetic characteristics due to a reduction in turbidity.

 Ozone wastewater treatment is now a mature technology used in some of the world’s largest cities for municipal wastewater treatment.
 We have different equipment to satisfy both our clients in the largest cities in the world and in small and remote villages.

-Please click here to contact us now, we will be more than happy to assist you.
+Please click here to contact us now.
+We will be more than happy to assist you.

 Wastewater Treatment Bioreactor Video